phihungcn1uet/classic_model_analysis_website/README.md

 - Check that all required tables exist

 ### Port Already in Use
-- Change the `PORT` variable in `app.js` from 3001 to any available port
+- Change the `PORT` variable in `config.js` from 3001 to any available port

+### Route Issues
+- Check that routes are properly defined in `routes.js`
+- Verify API endpoint paths in `static/app.js` match the backend routes

+### Missing Endpoints
+- All API handlers must be exported in `handlers.js`
+- Routes must be added to the Router class in `routes.js`

 ## License